-This course is aimed at those wishing to pursue a career in newspapers, whether at the local, regional or national level.
-The range of careers open to those who succeed on this course includes reporting, specialist writing and sub-editing in what remains the largest single market place for journalists.
+This course is aimed at those wishing to pursue a career in newspapers (print and online), whether at the local, regional or national level.
+The range of careers open to those who succeed on this course includes reporting, specialist writing and sub-editing.

 During highly realistic production days, you will have the opportunity to demonstrate your skills in sub-editing, laying out pages, planning a news list and directing a team of reporters.